CSE210-Team-09/cse210-tinyfoot-team09/admin/misc/meeting_notes_2024-10-16.md

 ## Agenda

 - Warm-up exercise updates
-- Plan for part3 - tinyfoot
+- Plan for part3 - Tinyfoot

 ## Completed Tasks

 - Discussed code review for Littlefoot and Bigfoot
-- Decided on creating tinyfoot from scratch (part3)
+- Decided on creating Tinyfoot from scratch (part3)
 - Created Github organization for the team
 - Share code review document with TA for review (after meeting) (NA)

 ## Tasks to be completed

-- Work on creating tinyfoot and create independent branches in tinyfoot repo
+- Work on implementing Tinyfoot and create independent branches in Tinyfoot repo for members to initially explore individually

 ## Warmup Timeline

 - Finish initial draft of code review (Littlefoot and Bigfoot): 16th Oct
 - Share code review document with TA for review: 16th Oct
-- Finish tinyfoot: 18th Oct
+- Finish Tinyfoot: 18th Oct

 ## Planned meetings